caenrigen/LatexKit/ToS.md

 # LatexKit Terms of Service (ToS)

-Effective: June 18, 2019
+Effective: March 15, 2020

-Last modified: June 18, 2019
+Last modified: March 15, 2020

 ## Introduction

-Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the http://caenrigen.tech/LatexKit website (the "Website") and/or the LatexKit Add-on (the "Service", the "Add-on") operated by the LatexKit team ("LatexKit team", "us", "we", or "our").
+Please read these Terms and Conditions ("Terms", "Terms and Conditions", "ToS") carefully before using the [http://caenrigen.tech/LatexKit] website (the "Website") and/or the LatexKit Add-on (the "Service", the "Add-on") operated by the LatexKit team ("LatexKit team", "us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use the Service.